projetmbc-tools/for-dev/spkpb/spkpb/README.md

 A ready-to-use communicating class
 ----------------------------------

-We have seen hard use of the API of `spkpb`.
+We have seen the hard use of the API of `spkpb`.
 Indeed you can heritate the class `BaseCom` to do things easily: see the following code and outputs.

 ### `Python` code